Jeffrey Dahmer: Victims

 Jeffrey Dahmer killed seventeen young men between 1978 and 1991.
 Twelve were killed in his North 25th Street apartment.
 Three victims were murdered and dismembered at his grandmother's West Allis residence.
 His first and second victims were murdered at his parents' home in Ohio and at the Ambassador Hotel in Milwaukee, respectively.
 A total of fourteen of Dahmer's victims were from various ethnic minority backgrounds, with nine victims being black.
 Dahmer was adamant that the race of his victims was incidental to him and that it was the body form of a potential victim that attracted his attention.
 (Note: Despite Dahmer's insistence the race of his victims was incidental to him, some theorize the majority of his murders may have held a racial motive.
 Alternatively, his victim selection may have simply been a result of his living in an ethnically mixed area, and the demographics of the districts of Milwaukee and Chicago where he typically selected his victims.)
 These contentions have been supported via an independent forensic specialists' study of Dahmer's victim selection, the anthropological analysis of which revealed his victims shared a "morphological similarity" and suggesting Dahmer was "psychologically attracted to a certain anthropometric body type".

 Most of Dahmer's victims were killed by strangulation after being drugged with sedatives.
 His first victim was killed by a combination of bludgeoning and strangulation and his second victim was battered to death, with one further victim killed in 1990, Ernest Miller, dying of a combination of shock and blood loss due to his carotid artery being cut.
 Four of Dahmer's victims killed in 1991 had holes bored into their skulls through which Dahmer injected hydrochloric acid or, later, boiling water, into their frontal lobes in an attempt to induce a permanent, submissive, unresistant state.
-This proved fatal, although on each occasion this was not Dahmer's intention.
+These injuries proved fatal, although on each occasion, death was not Dahmer's intention.